darkiron/huginn/docs/README.md

-# Documentation
+# Documentation 📚

 This folder contains the source of truth for project documentation.
-It is mirrored into a GitHub Wiki-friendly format under docs/wiki/ for easy publishing.
+It is mirrored into a GitHub Wiki‑friendly format under docs/wiki/ for easy publishing. ✨

-Contents
+## Contents 🧭
-- architecture.md — High-level overview of components and data flow
+- architecture.md — High‑level overview of components and data flow
 - setup.md — Local development setup and Docker Compose quickstart
 - env.md — Environment variables and configuration
 - services/